CruceGameDevel/CruceGame/docs/hacking.md

 For versioning we use semantic versioning: http://www.semver.org.
 The most important things you need to know and modifications to that reference are:

-1. Once a version has been released, its contents must not modified.
+1. Once a version has been released, its contents must not be modified.
 2. Version 0.x.y is for initial development.
 3. The patch version must be reset to 0 when a new minor version is released.
 Simillar, the minor and patch versions should be reset to 0 when a major version